rabdallah-99/library-system/README.md

     - As a librarian I want to see a list of late books so I can take action <br>

  3.3 <b id=B3> Version Control </b> <br>
     git was used as the version control and the code was uploaded to github repository.
-The repository consists of many feature branches to separate the functionality
+The repository consists of many feature branches to separate the functionality.
 4. <b id=C8> Risk Assessment </b> <br>
    The risk assessment is found on https://docs.google.com/spreadsheets/d/1HR6_C_aUr2cwk9Qm1NOSY2wIZ9z--q5OoUCK4qK1BbU/edit#gid=0, a screenshot is found below
 <img src="figures/risk.png" alt="Risk Assessment"  >